migonchoi/migonchoi.github.io/_posts/2026-09-02-The-Most-Valuable-Experimental-Data.md

 The paper notes that when one configuration produced unclear signals, likely because of contact issues, only the results from the other configuration were used.
 In a six-terminal Hall bar measured in two configurations, if one side looks off, it gets attributed to a contact problem and discarded.
 Judging when a signal is *"unclear,"* without any quantitative threshold, is exactly the kind of hands-on know-how that's hard to formalize.
 Building a robotic automation platform around this would require labeled training data for a quality classifier.

-And whoever assigns those labels still has to be an experienced experimentalist.
+At least initially, those labels would likely need to come from experienced experimentalists who know what failure modes look like in practice.

 **TOF-SIMS — Figure 6, "Assessment of Doping Efficiency"**